Minimum Empirical Divergence for Sub-Gaussian Linear Bandits: Abstract

 \section{Abstract}

 We propose a novel linear bandit algorithm called LinMED (Linear Minimum Empirical Divergence), which is a linear extension of the MED algorithm that was originally designed for multi-armed bandits.
 LinMED is a randomized algorithm that admits a closed-form computation of the arm sampling probabilities, unlike the popular randomized algorithm called linear Thompson sampling.
 Such a feature proves useful for off-policy evaluation where the unbiased evaluation requires accurately computing the sampling probability.
 We prove that LinMED enjoys a near-optimal regret bound of $d\sqrt{n}$ up to logarithmic factors where $d$ is the dimension and $n$ is the time horizon.
-We further show that LinMED enjoys a $\frac{d^2}{\Delta}\left(\log^2(n)\right)\log\left(\log(n)\right)$ problem-dependent regret where $\Delta$ is the smallest sub-optimality gap, which is lower than $\frac{d^2}{\Delta}\log^3(n)$ of the standard algorithm OFUL (Abbasi-yadkori et al., 2011).
+We further show that LinMED enjoys a $\frac{d^2}{\Delta}\left(\log^2(n)\right)\log\left(\log(n)\right)$ problem-dependent regret where $\Delta$ is the smallest sub-optimality gap.
 Our empirical study shows that LinMED has a competitive performance with the state-of-the-art algorithms.

-\section{Introduction}
+\section{INTRODUCTION}

 The multi-armed bandit problem represents a stateless reinforcement learning framework with numerous real-world applications.
 One of its most prominent applications is in recommendation systems, which are extensively employed by e-commerce platforms~\citep{elena21survey}, digital streaming services~\citep{elena21survey,mary15bandits}, news portals~\citep{li10acontextual}, and a variety of other platforms experiencing significant economic growth.
 The multi-armed bandit problem has spawned several important variants, including stochastic linear bandits, adversarial bandits, and best-arm identification, all of which share a common underlying structure but are adapted to different environments to achieve distinct goals.
 This has fostered a rich and robust area of research.